JureSeselj/tasty_blog/README.md

 1. Create a Procfile "web: gunicorn your_project_name.wsgi"
 2. When development is complete change the debug setting to: DEBUG = False in settings.py
 3. In this project the summernote editor was used so for this to work in Heroku add: X_FRAME_OPTIONS = 'SAMEORIGIN' to settings.py.
-4. In Heroku settings config vars delete the record for DISABLE_COLLECTSTATIC
+4. In Heroku settings, delete the config vars for DISABLE_COLLECTSTATIC = 1

 ## Forking This Project